cshaa/svelte-plotly.js/README.md

 ## Usage

 1. Install using `yarn add svelte-plotly.js` or `npm install svelte-plotly.js`.
+2. Choose a Plotly distribution:
+   * If you want to use `plotly.js-dist`, just install it.
+   * If you want to use a different distribution, take a look at [this section](#custom-plotly-distribution).
-2. Use in your app
+3. Use in your app:

 ```svelte
 <script lang="ts">